-Michele and Tom Crawford met the night before the first day of college in 1972 at Miami University in Oxford, OH, and became a “team” when they were married in October 1976.
-Michele was an elementary teacher in Sandusky, OH; and Tom worked at the American Crayon Company.
-Myk was born in 1980, and Michele has been a “stay at home mom” with a home-based quilting business which has evolved over time.
+Michele met Tom Crawford, the love of her life, the night before the first day of college in 1972 at Miami University in Oxford, OH, and became a “team” when they were married in October 1976.
+Michele was an elementary teacher in Sandusky, OH for 4 years until their first son, Myk, was born, and Michele became a “stay at home mom” with the encouragement of Tom.
+They had 3 more children: Kevin and David, the twins; and Kelly.
+Since 1980, she has always had a home-based quilting business which has evolved over time.
 She is blessed to have her family revolve around her business and her business around her family.

-After moving to Spokane in 1986, she joined several quilt guilds and met a variety of designers including Debbie Mumm and Pegi White.
+After moving to Spokane in 1986, she joined several quilt guilds and met a variety of designers including Debbie Mumm.
 She was encouraged to begin creating her own designs combining counted cross stitch and quilting which lead to her next business, Cross ‘n Quilt in 1987.
 Her patterns were sold in stores across the country, and Keepsake Quilting.
-In 1989, Michele attended a seminar for a national group called the Society of Craft Designers, a group of professional designers that worked for publishers and manufacturers.
-Thus began Michele’s 26 -year career of designing projects – over 4,500 designs published now – for various magazines plus fabric and thread manufacturers, which she continues to do today.

 Beginning in 1989, Michele began designing cross stitch, fabric crafts and quilting designs (over 4500 to date) for a variety of needlework and quilting publications plus designing with and for 35 different thread, batting and fabric companies.
 In 2004, she began to offer quilt kits featuring her designs with new fabric collections in quilt magazines; and then started her internet store, Flower Box Quilts.